FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/content/digest/reviving-internet-decentralization-without-relying-on-the-b-word.md

       src: /assets/images/dwd-profile-06.png
     # bio: Farzaneh Badiei is a recovering academic and founded Digital Medusa to petrify the enemies of a global, interoperable Internet.
 seo:
-  description: Decentralization can come in all sorts of ways, and doesn’t always require some complex new technology.
-Thinking small can be effective too.
+  description: True internet decentralization doesn't require complex new technologies - it needs smart governance and collective action.
+Learn how small, practical steps can help restore a more distributed internet infrastructure.
 ---

 In the end, the fate of every technology is centralization.
 But we can change that.